vmware-archive/hillview/README.md

 $: ./configure.sh

+The above script formats your HDFS directory.
+It will prompt you if an existing HDFS installation exists.

 Next, test whether you can SSH without a password to your local machine because Hadoop needs that to transfer files around.